 Use the story of the stone soup to put on a play.

-- Work in your groups.
-There should be the following characters in your play: 3 soldiers, 6 villagers. - Let one soldier give instructions on what the soldiers need for the soup. - Let another soldier give instructions on how to make the soup. - Let the third soldier make the soup and make sure that he follows the instructions properly. - Make sure that each of the characters has something to say and that they all participate in making the soup.
+Work in your groups.
+There should be the following play: 3 soldiers, 6 villagers.
+Let one soldier give instructions on what the soldier soup.
+Let another soldier give instructions on how to make Let the third soldier make the soup and make sure the instructions properly.
+Make sure that each of the characters has something to say and that they all participate in making the soup.
 Write an outline for your play.
+Use these headings. e the soup. where and when the scene is set.
+Say which characters are in the scene at the start.
+Give a brief de them.
+This might be their age, occupation or relationship with ar scription of nother character.
+Work in your groups.
+There should be the following play: 3 soldiers, 6 villagers.
+Let one soldier give instructions on what the soldier soup.
+Let another soldier give instructions on how to mak Let the third soldier make the soup and make sure t instructions properly.
+Make sure that each of the characters has something to say and that they all participate in making the soup.
+Write an outline for your play.
 Use these headings.

-Title

-Scene Say where and when the scene is set.

-Characters Say which characters are in the scene at the start.
-Give a brief description of them.
-This might be their age, occupation or relationship with another character.
-1

--

-Plot 1

--

--

--

--